voodoo12345/credits-docs/source/dapp.rst

             state[MODEL_KV][self.key] = self.value # This function mutates state so there is not need to return it

-This is an example of fully functional Key-Value transform.
+This is an example of a fully functional Key-Value transform.
 It can store arbitrary values in the blockchain against arbitrary keys.
 The only verification done is to make sure the value is JSONifiable.

-This and few other trasforms are readily available in ``credits/core/builtin.py`` as built-in transforms.
+This and few other transforms are readily available in ``credits/core/builtin.py`` as built-in transforms.